mdemin914/Cypher/README.md

 Contributions are welcome and highly appreciated!
 Whether you're a musician, a developer, or a designer, there are many ways to help out:

-*   **Code:** Submitting bug fixes, implementing new features, or refactoring for performance.
+*   **Code:** Submitting bug fixes, implementing new features, or refactoring for performance, feel free to fork and build uppon the core of Cypher.
 *   **Testing:** Finding and reporting bugs and providing feedback on usability.
 *   **Design:** Creating new themes or designing synth presets and sampler kits to be bundled with the application.
 *   **Documentation:** Improving this README, adding code comments, or writing user guides.